 What is RAROC?

 Risk-adjusted return on capital, or RAROC, is a return on capital (ROC) figure useful in determining the profitability of a business unit or an overall relationship.
 RAROC’s underlying assumption is that projects or investments with higher risk levels offer higher returns.
 Much like mutual funds or other investments, it uses risk assessments to determine likely profitability.
 Banks use it to estimate capital required to absorb losses based on the probability of failure.
-From a bank’s perspective, investments with greater risk levels must be evaluated differently.
-So, using RAROC allows for comparisons between cash flows for risky ventures versus those that are less risky.
+From a bank’s perspective, investments with greater risk levels must be evaluated differently. using RAROC allows for comparisons between cash flows for risky ventures versus those that are less risky.

 Why is RAROC important?